AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

     >
     > The **[!UICONTROL Integration key]** is fully customizable with string value but needs to be exactly the same as the one specified in the SDK.

-1. Select one of the **[!UICONTROL API version]**:
+1. Select the **[!UICONTROL API version]**:
-   * HTTP.
-For more information refer to this [section](../../delivery/using/configuring-the-mobile-application-android.md#android-service-http).

    * HTTPV1.
-For more information refer to this [section](../../delivery/using/configuring-the-mobile-application-android.md#android-service-httpv1).
+Configuration is detailed in this [section](../../delivery/using/configuring-the-mobile-application-android.md#android-service-httpv1).
+   * HTTP (legacy).
+Configuration is detailed in this [section](../../delivery/using/configuring-the-mobile-application-android.md#android-service-http).

-1. Fill in the **[!UICONTROL Firebase Cloud Messaging settings for the Android connection]** fields.
+1. Fill in the **[!UICONTROL Firebase Cloud Messaging the Android connection settings]** fields.

 1. Click **[!UICONTROL Finish]** then **[!UICONTROL Save]**.
 Your Android application is now ready to be used in Campaign Classic.

 By default, Adobe Campaign saves a key in the **[!UICONTROL User identifier]** (@userKey) field of the **[!UICONTROL Subscriber applications (nms:appSubscriptionRcp)]** table.
 This key enables you to link a subscription to a recipient.
 To collect additional data (such as a complex reconciliation key), you need to apply the following configuration:

-1. Create an extension of the **[!UICONTROL Subscriber applications (nms:appsubscriptionRcp)]** schema and define the new fields.

-1. Define the mapping in the **[!UICONTROL Subscription parameters]** tab.

-   >[!CAUTION]
-   >
-   >Make sure the configuration names in the **[!UICONTROL Subscription parameters]** tab are the same as those in the mobile application code.
-Refer to the [Integrating Campaign SDK into the mobile application](../../delivery/using/integrating-campaign-sdk-into-the-mobile-application.md) section.

 ### Select the API version{#select-api-version}